-Cyprus’ geographical location and thousands of years of trading with its neighbours has shaped the country into the strong contender it is today.
 Since gaining independence from Britain in 1960, Cyprus focused on laying the groundwork to establish a services-based economy.
-Over the years, its favourable regulatory regime, experienced law firms, accountants – including the long-standing presence of the ‘Big Four’ audit firms – and professional services providers have further strengthened the country’s position as a key corporate location.
-International companies have been quick to identify the opportunities of setting up corporate structures in Cyprus and using the country as a launch pad to manage their investments.
+Over the years, its favourable regulatory regime, experienced law firms, accountants – including the long-standing presence of the ‘Big Four’ audit firms – and professional services providers have further strengthened the country’s position as a key location to set up corporate structures and use the country as a launch pad to manage investments.

 Holding & Trading Companies